 When it comes to starting martial arts as an adult, there are many choices that can all be suitable.
 It’s important to decide why you’re interested in learning martial arts to help make a decision that will serve you over the long run.

-For those who already have injuries or are not in great shape, it may be wise to skip ground fighting martial arts like Jiujitsu; it may also be wise to skip martial arts which feature throws like Judo.
+For those who already have injuries or are not in great shape, it may be wise to skip ground fighting techniques in martial arts like Jiujitsu; it may also be wise to skip martial arts which feature throws like Judo.
 While both these martial arts are safe, they do run some higher risks than others, especially Judo.
+Also worth noting here is that at Premier Martial Arts, we offer the following disciplines;

 If self-defense is your main goal for beginning a martial arts practice, then Krav Maga could be the best choice for you.
-Krav Maga focuses on winning fights efficiently; it’s not a sport because it teaches you to fight in ways that wouldn’t be allowed in a sports context.
-In other words, Krav Maga is about learning real-world self defense strategies.
+Krav Maga a martial arts discipline focuses on winning fights efficiently; it’s not a sport because it teaches you to fight in ways that wouldn’t be allowed in a sports context.
+In other words, Krav Maga is about learning real-world self-defense strategies.

 Fun, Exploration, and Novelty